TomekLesniak/docs.pl-pl/docs/core/tools/dotnet.md

 ## <a name="name"></a>Nazwa

-`dotnet` — Sterownik generyczny dla interfejs wiersza polecenia platformy .NET Core.
+`dotnet` — Sterownik generyczny dla interfejsu wiersza polecenia platformy .NET.

 ## <a name="synopsis"></a>Streszczenie